Kim's Bullet List Bio

 - Strategist (vision planning, communications, marketing)

-- Brand champion (personal, organizational)
+- Brand planner (corporate, personal, organizational)

 - Favorite quote about crafting a good story: "You can't change how someone thinks about something until you change how they feel about it." — Lisa Cron

-As individuals, most of us find our identity by what we do – our work lives.
+As individuals, most of us find our identity by what we do — our work lives.
 But if we base our life direction, passion, contentment and happiness based on that identity, we will eventually end up feeling utterly unfulfilled at best and devastated at worst.
-Most companies, organizations and churches suffer from the same fundamental issue, making decisions and then communicating based on what services they offer or what they produce.
-Whether you're an individual trying to impact your family or a business working to reach millions of consumers, people respond the most to authentic personalities who clearly stand for something above all else.
+Most companies, organizations and ministries suffer from the same fundamental issue, making decisions and then communicating based on what services they offer or what they produce.
+Whether you're an individual trying to make a significant impact or a business working to reach millions of consumers, people respond the most to authentic personalities who clearly stand for something above all else.
 What's more, each day you are telling a story, whether you know it or not.
 Your story may be clear, confusing, compelling, or even completely dull.
 You, your brand, and what you do are all intricately connected, and until your story radiates the real, authentic you, it will never be the story you really want to tell or what your audiences want to hear.
 In fact, if you are not intentional about the story you want to radiate, then people will simply fill in the gaps with their own stories and assumptions.
 It's just the way our minds work.
 We aren't comfortable with gaps.
 We feel anxious about the unknown.

 Through the years, I've come to realize that so much of success in life (however you personally define success) comes down to being 100% true to a calling that's authentic to the core.
 So now, I'm focused on my calling, which is being a storyteller and helping others to discover, differentiate, develop and deliver on their core callings.